Insights

 The Role of Energy-Saving Technologies in Response to Greenhouse Gas Fuel Intensity (GFI)

-One of the critical issues in the international community's response to greenhouse gas regulations is the transition from fossil fuels to low carbon fuels for shipping.
-This transition to low carbon fuels is expected to gain momentum after the implementation of the IMO’s mid-term measures in 2027.
+The Role of Energy-Saving Technologies in Response to Greenhouse Gas Fuel Intensity (GFI) One of the critical issues in the international community's response to greenhouse gas regulations is the transition from fossil fuels to eco-friendly fuels for shipping.
+This transition to eco-friendly fuels is expected to gain momentum after the implementation of the IMO’s mid-term measures in 2027.

 The GFI regulation, which is a key component of the IMO's mid-term measures aimed at reducing greenhouse gases and approved during the 83rd MEPC session (April 2025), is set to be newly added to the MARPOL Annex VI amendment.
-It is scheduled to be adopted during the special session of the MEPC set for October 2025 and will enter into force internationally on March 1, 2027.
+It is scheduled to be adopted during the special session of the MEPC set for October 2025 and will enter into international force on March 1, 2027.
+Additionally, the MEPC 83 session agreed to hold an Inter-Session Working Group (ISWG) meeting immediately after the special session and just before the 84th MEPC session to develop various guidelines to support the implementation of the IMO’s mid-term measures (including calculation guidelines for attained GFI determination, compliance measures, and guidelines for compensating ships using zero or near-zero fuels or technologies).

 * KR IMO News Flash (MEPC 83)